 If using this press off method it will be imperative that you take both the coupling and the shaft to a machine shop and have it tested for run out.
-You would then perform a fit & face before re-installation.
+You would then have a shafting shop or machine shop perform a fit & face before re-installation.

 It takes very, very little force on these couplings to throw them out of true.
-Bend a coupling out of true and you’ll induce what is called shaft-whip and you will now have a boat that is physically impossible to align.
-Do not cut this corner and do not over tighten the draw-bolts.
+Bend a coupling or gear flange out of true and you’ll induce what is called shaft-whip and you will now have a boat that is physically impossible to align.
+Do not cut this corner, and do not over tighten the draw-bolts.

 This coupling came off easy compared to many.
-Still when I took it to the machine shop it was out by 7 thousandths.
+Still, when I took it to the machine shop it was out by 7 thousandths.
 Lucky the gear box flange still spun true.
-I suspect this shaft came from the factory with an improper fit & face as appeared to entirely lack any evidence of ever being faced.
-This would have made for an impossible alignment and explained the vibration on this brand new vessel.
+I suspect this shaft came from the factory with an improper fit & face.
+It lacked any evidence or signs of ever being faced.
+This would have made for an impossible alignment and certainly explained the vibration on this brand new vessel.

 Safest Coupling Removal Option:

-The safest option for your gear flange is to simply cut the shaft and replace teh shaft and coupling.
-On many boats this is really teh only option due to rust, corrosion or space constraints.
+The safest option for your gear flange is to simply cut the shaft and replace the shaft and coupling.
+On many boats this is really the only option due to rust, corrosion or space constraints.

 1- Insert a deep drive socket that is slightly smaller than the shaft size between the center of the shaft and center of the transmission hub.
 See the picture below for a close up of the socket between the coupling and the transmission hub.